The Series A Board Deck Has an Evidence Gap — and It's Killing Founder Credibility

 The Pattern Behind All Five Failures

-Every one of these slide failures has the same root cause: the deliverable was built on what the founder believes, not on what the evidence supports.
+Every one of these slide failures has the same root cause: the deliverable was built on what the founder believes, not on what the evidence supports Sagentix Phase 10 Evidence Discipline, 2026.

 Three years ago, that was tolerable.
 The Series A board accepted the narrative because the macro environment rewarded growth at any cost.
 Today, the same board scrutinizes the evidence base underneath the narrative.
-The founders who survive the eighteen-month review have made one specific operational change: they invested in a research-backed GTM strategy with every claim sourced.
+The founders who survive the eighteen-month review have made one specific operational change: they invested in a research-backed GTM strategy with every claim sourced Sagentix GTM Methodology, 2026.

 What a Research-Backed Series A Board Deck Looks Like

-A Sagentix-built Series A board update typically replaces the five failure-mode slides with five evidence-traced equivalents:
+A Sagentix-built Series A board update typically replaces the five failure-mode slides with five evidence-traced equivalents Sagentix Phase 04 Pitch Deck, 2026:

 | Failure-Mode Slide | Research-Backed Replacement | |---|---| | "$50B TAM" headline | Bottom-up TAM with NAICS-filtered SAM and capacity-anchored SOM, every input cited | | 2x2 competitive matrix | Buyer-decision-criteria competitive map with per-competitor displacement narrative from win/loss data | | Tier price table | Value-delivery ROI calculator + alternative-cost comparison + NRR-by-tier evidence | | Pipeline forecast with magic numbers | MEDDPICC-tiered qualification distribution × historical per-tier conversion rates | | Six unconstrained priorities | Three imperatives with explicit deprioritization + 30/60/90-day leading indicators |

 Every replacement slide carries APA 7th edition citations to the underlying source — premium industry research, government data, peer-reviewed analysis, or Sagentix's own primary research from the engagement.
-Every claim that cannot be sourced is explicitly tagged [Unverified].
+Every claim that cannot be sourced is either removed or rewritten as a qualitative statement rather than a quantitative assertion Sagentix 16-Point Quality Gate, 2026.
 The deck is built to survive the board interrogation that the previous version would not have.

 How Sagentix Helps Series A SaaS Founders

-A typical Sagentix Phase 1 PoC engagement for a Series A SaaS company produces:
+A typical Sagentix Phase 1 PoC engagement for a Series A SaaS company produces Sagentix Phase 01 Market Intelligence, 2026:

-- A 30-page evidence-traced report with 50+ APA 7th edition citations, passed through our 16-point automated quality gate
+- A 60–90+ page evidence-traced report with 50+ APA 7th edition citations, passed through a 16-point automated quality gate Sagentix 16-Point Quality Gate, 2026

 The deliverable is built to drop directly into your next quarterly board update.
-The Phase 1 PoC is CA$4,000–CA$5,000 with a money-back guarantee — if the analysis reveals nothing about your market, competitors, or pricing that you did not already know, you receive a full refund within 14 days and keep the deliverable.
-(Subject to terms.)
+The Phase 1 PoC is CA$4,000–CA$5,000 with a Phase 1 money-back guarantee (subject to terms) — if the analysis reveals nothing about your market, competitors, or pricing that you did not already know, you receive a full refund within 14 days and keep the deliverable.

 If your next board meeting is the one where the questions get harder, book a free 30-minute Strategy Diagnostic or email stephane@sagentix.ca directly.
 We can have the evidence in your hands within five to seven business days.